tbcontributor47-coder/AirDwagProjects/instruction.md

 - Lists are **atomic** values (no per-index flattening).
 If two lists differ, drift is reported at the list key path.
 - Do not coerce types.
 For example, `123` and `"123"` are different.

+Note about empty objects:

+- An empty JSON object `{}` produces no leaf paths when flattened.
+In other words, an attribute whose value is an empty object is equivalent (for the purposes of attribute-path comparison) to the attribute being absent, unless the other side contains nested leaf keys under that attribute.
+This avoids reporting spurious drift for structural container-only keys.

 ### Rendered attribute paths

 Flatten nested objects into dot-delimited paths.